mrashidatud/spm/workflow_analysis/modules/README.md

 - **Robust Error Handling**: Graceful handling of edge cases and invalid data
 - **Enhanced Debugging**: Detailed warnings and error messages for troubleshooting
 - **Improved Edge Detection**: Better handling of stage_in and stage_out operations
+- **Operation Standardization**: Converts numeric operations to strings for consistent processing

 **Inputs**:
-- Workflow DataFrame with estimated transfer rates
+- Workflow DataFrame with estimated transfer rates and standardized string operations
 - Workflow configuration
 - Storage and parallelism constraints
 - Debug flag for detailed output